414owen/unansi/README.md

 ## Performance

-With escapes: ~570MiB/s
+With escapes: ~727MiB/s
-Without escapes: ~1.55GiB/s
+Without escapes: ~1.36GiB/s

-Benchmarks performed on a laptop with a AMD Ryzen 5 5625U.
+Benchmarks were performed on a laptop with an AMD Ryzen 5 5625U.
+They were run multiple times, and the best result was taken.
-This is running through a shell pipeline with multiple stages.
+This is running through a shell pipeline with multiple stages,
+so the real throughput is probably better than the benchmarks say.
 See benchmark.sh for details.